ScottKolo/suitesparse-matrix-collection-website/README.md

 The only dependencies for running the application are listed below.
 They can be installed using your package manager (like `apt-get` or `yum` for Linux or `brew` for macOS):

  * Ruby 2.7.1 or later
- * PostgreSQL 9.3 or later
+ * PostgreSQL 9.3 or later (and permissions to create a database)
+ * A JavaScript runtime environment such as node.js 12.17.0 or later

 Many operating systems come with Ruby installed, and you can check which version you have with `ruby -v`.
 If no Ruby installation is found, or the version is incorrect, you can use your package manager to install a compatible version (see [ruby-lang.org](https://www.ruby-lang.org) for more information regarding obtaining and installing Ruby).
 You may also find Ruby Version Manager ([rvm.io](https://rvm.io)) to be helpful if you need to maintain multiple versions of Ruby.